 meets beats expectations should be tops on your to-do list.

-There are a number of strategies that brands can employ to differentiate their mobile shopping experience from the competition, earn the loyalty of customers, and make mobile into a top channel.
+There are a number of strategies that brands can employ to differentiate their mobile shopping experience from the competition, increase customer satisfaction, earn the loyalty of customers, and turn mobile into a top channel.

 Align your customer journey on every channel.
 For instance, your desktop customer journey and mobile customer journey shouldn’t feel like journeys to two entirely different places.
 Your flow from acquisition to purchase to delivery should be equally seamless whether shoppers are converting on a desktop or on their phone.